-Music is a social experience, which is why Bluetooth speakers have been exploding in popularity.
+Music is a social experience, which is why cheap Bluetooth speakers have been exploding in popularity.
 When is the last time you went to a party that didn’t have music?
 If you were able to bring your favorite tunes with you wherever you go, why wouldn’t you?
-Well it turns out plenty of people feel the same way because the cheap Bluetooth speakers market is booming.
+Well, it turns out that plenty of people feel the same way, because the cheap Bluetooth speakers market is booming.

 You can spend hundreds of dollars on a speaker and know exactly what you’re going to get.
 Top notch build, good sound quality, and maybe an unforeseen feature or two.
-But when it comes to Bluetooth speakers under $50 it’s kind of a crapshoot.
-Are you actually getting a good speaker or is just something that plays sound?
+But when it comes to Bluetooth speakers under $50, it can be hit or miss.
+Are you actually getting a good speaker, or is just something that plays sound?
 That’s where this list comes in.

-We narrowed it down to five main categories that we think would be most useful to anyone looking for a speaker in this price range.
-Keep in mind that because these items are so cheap, most manufacturers need to make a few sacrifices.
+We narrowed it down to five main categories that we think would be most useful to anyone looking for cheap Bluetooth speakers.
+Keep in mind that, because these items are so cheap, most manufacturers need to make a few sacrifices.
 A great sounding speaker might not be the most portable, and a super durable one probably isn’t the prettiest.
 It seems obvious, but knowing what’s most important to you and what sacrifices you’re willing to make will make the final decision much easier.

-The Anker Soundcore is a small speaker, but it has a crazy long battery life.
-This’ll easily last you a full day.
-Aesthetically there is nothing really special or amazing about this speaker.
-It’s a small plastic box with a few handy playback controls up top that let you do everything from skip tracks to adjust the volume.
-The Soundcore is rocking Bluetooth 4.0 and an above average range of about 66ft.
-In our full review this did have some limitations, but overall it worked fine.
-Usually in a sub-$50 speaker we keep expectations in check so as not to be disappointed.
-Anything around 10 hours is usually decent for the price, but the Soundcore blows that expectation out of the water with 24 hours of constant playback.
-If you’re main priority in a speaker is that it requires minimal charging, this is the way to go.
+The SoundCore is rocking Bluetooth 4.0 and an above average range of about 66ft.
+In our full review, this did have some limitations, but overall it worked fine.
+Usually in a sub-$50 speaker, we keep expectations in check.
+Anything around 10 hours is usually decent for the price, but the SoundCore blows that expectation out of the water with 24 hours of constant playback.
+If you’re main priority in a speaker is minimal charging, this is the way to go.
 That’s not to say that it doesn’t sound good, because it does.
-The dual drivers and patent pending spiral bass port combine to virtually eliminate distortion at any point in the frequency range.
-That said don’t expect to power a party with it since it doesn’t get too loud, but for small gatherings and personal use it’s perfect.
+The dual drivers and patent-pending spiral bass port combine to virtually eliminate distortion at any point in the frequency range.
+That said, don’t expect to power a party with it, since it doesn’t get too loud.
+For small gatherings and personal use, however, it’s perfect.

 JBL Clip 2Full Review

-Previously we had the Clip+ on this list, but it’s since been refreshed with a very worthy upgrade.
-Now this is kind of cheating because this speaker is a little more expensive than $50, but just barely.
-We think the extra $5 you spend is worth it because the new JBL Clip 2 is one of the best portable speakers you can speak at any price point.
-The hard plastic grille is gone and in its place you’ll find a new fabric covering that gives it an IPX7 waterproof rating and a much better look and feel.
-The built-in plastic carabiner has also been replaced with an actual metal one, but the most important internal upgrade has to be battery life.
-The previous model maxed out at 5 while you can squeeze 8 out of this one.
+Previously, we had the Clip+ on this list, but it’s since been refreshed with a very worthy upgrade.
+The new JBL Clip 2 is one of the best cheap Bluetooth speakers you can get.
+The hard plastic grille is gone; in its place, you’ll find a fabric covering that gives it an IPX7 rating and a much better look and feel.
+The built-in plastic carabiner has also been replaced with a metal one, but the most important internal upgrade has to be battery life.
+The previous model maxed out at five hours; you can squeeze eight hours out of this one.
 Sound quality is also good enough for a hike, picnic, or even for the shower, but don’t expect it to get loud enough to power your backyard BBQ.

-If you have any good recommendations that weren’t on this list, make sure to drop a comment down below and help out your fellow audio lovers looking to make a purchase.
+If you have any good recommendations for cheap Bluetooth speakers that weren’t on this list, make sure to drop a comment down below and help out your fellow audio lovers looking to make a purchase.
 We’ll keep this list updated to reflect new and inexpensive speakers as they come out.

 Didn’t find what you were looking for?
 Checkout these: